mskcc/tempo/docs/juno-setup.md

 # Juno Setup

 The Juno compute cluster is accessible to most researchers at MSKCC.
 If you do not have an account on Juno or have other questions about their services, contact [HPC](http://hpc.mskcc.org/contact-us).
+Juno uses the LSF job scheduler and Vaporware has been tailored to work with LSF.

 ## Singularity Containers